rome/tools/internal/js-parser/test-fixtures/es2020/import-meta/not-assignable/input.test.md

  es2020/import-meta/not-assignable/input.js:1 parse(js) ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Invalid left-hand side in assignment expression
+  ✖ import.meta may only appear in a module

     import.meta = true;
     ^^^^^^^^^^^